pik-nik/GAProject1-tic-tac-toe/README.md

 * [Changed the cursor](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/788a996a3b89034bfa984bd9e4b9bf7a57c58d41) to "pointer" on the boxes and button and "not-allowed" if the boxes have already been clicked or if there is a win.
 * Made [media queries](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/71d10d5e33f8eac1a81ce8b68e38541a7645c2c7) for tablet and phone sizes

-## Solved Bugs :bug:
+## Bugs :bug:
 * The tie counter incremented in 8's everytime there is a tie.
 A temporary fix was dividing `numberOfTies` by 8 but there were also some times it incremented in other numbers.
-    - The fix was to remove the last else if statement for `numberOfTuirns === 9` out of the  `waysToWin.forEach()` function to it's own if statement in the `checkIfPlayerWins()` function.
+    - SOLVED: The fix was to remove the last else if statement for `numberOfTuirns === 9` out of the  `waysToWin.forEach()` function to it's own if statement in the `checkIfPlayerWins()` function.
 This is as it was incrementing as it went through each of the 8 win patterns in the `waysToWin` array.

 ## Unsolved Problems
 * Change the grid so that it dyanamically changes size depending on the screen as it is currently width/length is currently fixed
     * I haven't found a way yet to be able to centre the grid on the page and not cause it to shrink without fixing the width/length.
-* The tie counter increments in 8's everytime there is a tie.
-A temporary fix is dividing this number by 8 but there are times it doesn't give a whole number.

 ## Improvements to my code
 * Add classes for my CSS styling and use class lists to add them in and out
+* Alternate starting turns
 ## Future features I want to add to my game